SohanSomaya/INFO670/week1/Assignment1_README.md

-#Image is a screenshot of app run on ExpoGo on phone as Android Studio emualtor was not working
+#Image is a screenshot of app run on ExpoGo on phone as Android Studio emualtor was not working.